kcoulsy/PrototypeGuild/README.md

 ## Tech debt

-* Add site constants to .gitignore
 * Create a head component
+* Rewrite routes into classes
+* Add tests for everything